 Since decaf coffee is usually a disappointment, we rely heavily on hot tea in the mornings and lots of sparkling water to get ourselves over the caffeine-free hump.
 But with the discovery of dandelion root coffee, we have a decaffeinated beverage that comes closer in flavor to our beloved cup of joe.

-The dandelion plant has a long history as a health preserver, having positive effects on everything from swelling to liver toxicity.
-Its root, when dried and ground and then mixed with other herbs like chicory, has a deep, mellow bitterness with a bright, fruity edge that’s not unlike coffee.
+Dandelion root has long-standing use in traditional medicine, and when dried and ground and then mixed with other herbs like chicory, it has a deep, mellow bitterness with a bright, fruity edge that’s not unlike coffee.

 Even better, it’s a perfect base for an after-dinner drink like Irish coffee, since it won’t keep your guests tossing and turning all night.
 Until whiskey is back in our rotation, we’re treating our dandelion coffee like a Hot Buttered Rum, flavoring it with a sorghum-spiced butter.
 (Don’t tell our personal trainers.)